-The School of Criminology and Criminal Justice is home to several research centers and initiatives that are actively engaged in shaping criminal justice policies and programs that advance justice.
+The School of Criminology and Criminal Justice is home to the Center on Crime, Race, and Justice as well as several research initiatives that are actively engaged in shaping criminal justice policies and programs that advance justice.

 The Cambridge-Somerville Youth Study (CSYS) is a delinquency prevention experiment embedded in a prospective longitudinal survey of the development of offending.